 Shrimp farming became more prevalent during the 1980s, particularly in China, and by 2007 the harvest from shrimp farms exceeded the capture of wild shrimp (source).

 The commercial shrimp species is worth some $50 billion a year.
 Shrimp farming became more prevalent during the 1980s, particularly in China.
 By 2007 the harvest of farmed shrimp exceeded the capture of wild shrimp (source).

 There are more than 3,000 species of shrimp worldwide (source).
 Fossils of the same shrimp that we eat today date to the Late Jurassic, about 155 years ago.

 Then, a warm shallow sea covered much of what is now Germany.
 Beautiful shrimp fossils have been found in the limestone there.

 The English word “shrimp” comes from the Middle English “shrimpe,” meaning pygmy.

-*The differences between crayfish, prawns and shrimp: CRAYFISH (also called crawfish and crawdads) are small, freshwater lobsters.
-Their flavor is more mild. mild.
+*The differences between crayfish, prawns, and shrimp: CRAYFISH (also called crawfish and crawdads) are small, freshwater lobsters.
+Their flavor is milder.
 SHRIMP are sometimes called prawns, but that is erroneous.
 While they taste exactly alike, shrimp have lamellar gills (a side plate that overlays segments in front and behind) and carry their eggs outside of their bodies, beneath their tails.
 PRAWNS have branching gills (side plates that overlap tile-like from front to back), and carry their eggs inside their bodies near their tails.
-Prawns have claws on three of their five pairs of legs, shrimp have claws on two of their five pairs of legs.
+Prawns have claws on three of their five pairs of legs, and shrimp have claws on two of their five pairs of legs.
 Their gills and body shape are different as well (source).